What Is Venous Reflux Disease?

 - Damage to vein valves from deep vein thrombosis (DVT)

-- Weak or stretched vein walls that prevent valves from closing the way they should
+- Weak or stretched vein walls that interfere with proper valve function

-- Blockages in the veins of the pelvis or groin
+- Blockages in the pelvic or groin veins

 - Family history of vein disease